Everest Base Camp Trek in November – A Complete Guide

 Stunning Landscapes

-It is all about the stunning autumnal sights in November, beautiful luscious valleys turning into exquisite shades of ochre and brown.
-The sights of the cold snow-covered mountains such as the Mount Everest which is the tallest one are even more brilliant with the blue and clear sky.
+It is all about the stunning autumnal sights in November, beautiful, luscious valleys turning into exquisite shades of ochre and brown.
+The sights of the cold, snow-covered mountains, such as Mount Everest, the tallest, are even more brilliant against the clear blue sky.

 Photography Opportunities